Best Phlebotomy Schools in Washington

 Note: Always confirm employer requirements.
 Some hospitals in Washington only hire nationally certified applicants.

-Steps to Become a Phlebotomist in Washington
+Steps to become a phlebotomist in Washington

-Follow these steps to get job-ready:
+Follow these steps to get practical:

 1. Graduate high school or earn a GED.